If you have walked past St Chad’s Church on Old Hall Lane but have never looked inside then come to an Open Day.

 We have now managed to put the last piece of a jigsaw of evening worship in place that means there is a service in the parish every Sunday evening.

-There has been demand for this for some time and four new forms of worship for the church in Kirkby have been developed over the last couple of years.
+There has been demand for this for some time and four new forms of worship for the church in Kirkby have been developed over recent years.

 Follows the reflective and musical traditions of the Taizé Community in Burgundy, Southern France.
 The repeated contemporary chants throughout this half hour service give a peaceful opportunity for prayer.
 Held in St Martin’s on the first Sunday of every month.